 Foreign Minister Surapong Tovichakchaikul held a meeting with Deputy Prime Minister and Interior Minister Yongyoot Wichaidit on Friday to discuss various measures to ensure the safety of foreign travelers.

-The discussion was initiated after numerous cases of scams and attacks on overseas visitors emerged and made headlines during the first half of this year, hurting the tourism industry significantly.
+The discussion was initiated after numerous cases of scams and attacks on overseas visitors emerged and made headlines during the first half of this year, significantly hurting the tourism industry.

-The Foreign Minister said that there will also be a meeting with executives of leading private hospitals in Thailand, after there have been complaints from Middle Eastern patients about overly-charged treatment fees.
+The Foreign Minister said that there also will be a meeting with executives of leading private hospitals in Thailand, after there have been complaints from Middle Eastern patients about being over-charged for treatment.

 Meanwhile, Yongyoot stated that the government will ask locals to play a role in providing safety and convenience for foreign visitors, as the tourism industry is a key money-making business for Thailand.
 He added that the government will hold more meetings with related provincial governors on the issue later.